beginning of content

 What is the role of medicines in managing chronic pain?

 In some cases, medicines can be helpful in managing chronic pain.
-These could include over-the-counter (OTC) medicines, supplements and prescription medicines.
-You can buy OTC pain medicines, such as paracetamol and ibuprofen, without a doctor's prescription.
+These may include over-the-counter (OTC) medicines, such as paracetamol and ibuprofen, or medicines prescribed by your doctor.

-Before taking any pain medicine (even OTC medicines), talk to your doctor or pharmacist.
-They can advise whether the medicine is suitable for you, and whether it's likely to help you manage your specific type of pain.
+Before you take any pain medicine, including OTC medicines, talk to your doctor or pharmacist.
+They can tell you if the medicine is suitable and appropriate for you.

 In Australia, these medicines are only available with a doctor's prescription.